puniverse/pulsar/docs/manual/core.md

 One significant difference between Fibers and Threads is that Fibers are not preempted; i.e. a fiber is (permanently or temporarily) unscheduled by the scheduler only if it terminates, or if it calls one of a few specific Java methods that cause the fiber to become suspended.
 A function that calls a suspending operation is called a *suspendable* function, and a function that calls another suspendable function is itself suspendable.

 Suspendable functions require special bytecode instrumentation (performed by an instrumentation agent), so they must be explicitly designated as such.
 The function `suspendable!` marks a given function as a suspendable function (this operation cannot be undone).
-The `defsusfn` macro, with the same syntax as `defn` defines a suspendable function.
+The `defsfn` macro, with the same syntax as `defn` defines a suspendable function.

 {:.alert .alert-info}
-**Note**: All functions (i.e. `fn`s) passed to any of the Pulsar API functions and macros are automatically made suspendable, so in most simple cases you will never need to use `susfn`, `defsusfn` or `suspendable!`.
+**Note**: All functions (i.e. `fn`s) passed to any of the Pulsar API functions and macros are automatically made suspendable, so in most simple cases you will never need to use `sfn`, `defsfn` or `suspendable!`.

 ### Spawning Fibers